pwsafe/pwsafe/DEVELOPERS_MUST_READ_ME.txt

 allow the product to pick up the required include and library files from the installation directories that can be overriden by the user.

-In order for the solution to open under these products, you MUST make a copy of the supplied "UserVariables_template.vsprops" file as "UserVariables.vsprops" and place it in the project directory.
+In order for the solution to open under these products, you MUST run the "configure.vbs" script file to create the "UserVariables.vsprops" [Visual Studio Properties file] prior to opening this solution with Visual Studio.
 THE SOLUTION WILL NOT OPEN CORRECTLY WITHOUT THIS FILE BEING PRESENT.

-You should then use a normal text editor to update the directories within it to correspond to your installation directoies.
 The product default directories are already defined.
 They are for:

 For GUI HTML help support:
 	Microsoft's HTML Help Workshop